varnit-mittal/BookMate/README.md

-# JDBC-MINI-PROJ
+# BookMate

 ## Overview
-The **JDBC-MINI-PROJ** is a database-driven application designed to implement a School Management System using **Java** and **JDBC**.
+**BookMate** is a database-driven application designed to implement a School Management System using **Java** and **JDBC**.
 It follows a **layered architecture**, ensuring separation of concerns and maintainability.
 The system includes modules for managing students, teachers, courses, and libraries, alongside database operations.

 ---